steveschofield/guardian-cli-deluxe/MODS.md

 - If you change report/output paths, ensure these exports remain easy to find and documented.

 ## Docs
-- Update `README.md` when adding user-facing features or new requirements.
+- Update `README.md` when adding user-facing features or new requirements (including new tools).
+- Keep install tables accurate (optional tools section, default config hints) when tooling changes.